tutumcloud/api-docs/source/includes/webhooks.md

 Accept: application/json
 ```

-Executes the webhook and redeploys the associated service.
+Executes the webhook.
+For `SCALEUP` webhooks, the number of containers to scale up can be passed at the end of the webhook call url, for example `/api/v1/service/61a29874-9134-48f9-b460-f37d4bec4826/webhook/handler/7eaf7fff-882c-4f3d-9a8f-a22317ac00ce/call/3/`.

 ### HTTP Request